-17. In the case where a lessee has stop payments of monthly installments occasioned by some event and the item leased is repossessed by the lessor, the repossession charges, storage charges and custody charges charged by the lessor to the lessee is subject to tax at a standard rate.
+17. In the case where a lessee has stop the payment of monthly instalments occasioned by some event and the item leased is repossessed by the lessor, the repossession charges, storage charges and custody charges charged by the lessor to the lessee is subject to tax at a standard rate.